 A great introduction to bicycle touring along an iconic New England coastline, Cape Cod & the Islands has it all.
 Bicycle along paths and back roads through beautiful Martha’s Vineyard, Nantucket, and Cape Cod.
 Explore island villages and sandy beaches, take a stand up paddle board lesson with professional instructors, and tour the city of Boston by foot.
 Carrying personal and group gear in panniers (saddlebags), you will become competent cyclists and adventurers while learning to operate as a self-sufficient team.
 This summer bike tour is always a hit; join us and see why!

 Martha's Vineyard & Nantucket

 Traveling by ferry, we journey to Martha’s Vineyard and Nantucket for endless island fun.
 Both islands are crisscrossed with user-friendly bike paths that allow us to ride with ease from place to place.
-There will be plenty of time off the bikes to explore seaside villages like Edgartown, Oak Bluffs & Siasconset.
+There will be plenty of time off the bikes to explore seaside villages like Edgartown, Oak Bluffs & Nantucket Center.
 Spectacular sandy beaches abound, we’ll enjoy long afternoons playing in the sun and surf.
-We’ll also spend the better part of a fulfilling day as volunteers at a local community farm.
+We’ll also spend part of a fulfilling day as volunteers at a local community farm.

 Riding the Cape Cod Rail Trail & Stand Up Paddle Boarding

 After some wonderful time on the islands, we’ll ferry back to the Cape and ride the Cape Cod Rail Trail from Hyannis to Wellfleet.
-Along the way, we’ll stop near Wellfleet and have the opportunity to try stand up paddle boarding with our professional instructors, a great way to spend a summer morning or afternoon!
+Along the way, we’ll take a day off the bikes in the town of Orleans to try our hands at stand up paddle boarding (with professional instructors) – a great way to spend a summer morning or afternoon!

 Please see our General FAQ page for many more frequently asked questions and answers!